Artists. Performers. Teachers.

 A stunning recitalist, in addition to her many appearances at Carnegie and Wigmore Halls, Brewer has graced Lincoln Center's “Art of the Song” series at Alice Tully Hall.
 Other appearances include the Kennedy Center in Washington.
 D.C., Spivey Hall in Georgia, the Concertgebouw in Amsterdam and the Mondavi Center in California.
 Her unique voice has been featured at the Gilmore, Ravinia and Cleveland Art Song festivals.

-Jacob Lassetter, Professor and Associate Chair for Recruiting and Events Management, Director of Opera Studio
+Professor of Music, Associate Chair for Recruiting and Events Management, Director

 Department of Music News and Upcoming Events